 Love books and working with youth?
 Excellent summer job opportunity at the Library!
 The Library is currently seeking a student to serve as a Library Summer Reading Assistant.
 Start and end date to coincide with student’s school schedule if feasible/applicable.
-To apply, complete the online application by 4 p.m. on Monday April 15, 2019.
+To apply, complete the online application by Friday, April 17 at 4 pm.
 Position available until filled. $7.25 per hour.

 The Summer Reading Program Assistant supports the Youth Services staff in the preparation, presentation, and implementation of the Library’s annual summer reading program.